gravitational/teleport/docs/4.2/oidc.md

 !!! note

-    For Auth0, the "OIDC Conformant" setting should be off in Advanced Settings -> OAuth or claims will not populate properly
+    For Auth0, the "OIDC Conformant" setting should be off in Advanced Settings -> OAuth or claims will not populate properly.

 Add your OIDC connector information to `teleport.yaml`.
 A few examples are